kubicius/wordpress-todolist/README.md

 # WordPress To Do List
 Simple to-do list meant to be used via administration panel.
 ## Installation
-Put all files from repository into the wp-content/plugins/todolist catalog.
+Put all files from the repository into the wp-content/plugins/todolist catalog.
 ## Features
 Plugin adds to-do list functionality that can be reachable via To Do list in the administration panel.
 This way is opened one view that contains multiple lists and tasks.